mcgrof/kvm-boot/README.md

 with the interface you use to connect to the internet.
 Perhaps later we can enable both at the same time, but for now this hack works.

+### Switching between localnet and vpn

+Often times you may have a guest which needs VPN access during most operations but every now and then it needs access to the regular internet.
+If using VPN as described above your guest may end up only with access the VPN and not to the regular internet, to fix this we should be able to modify the iptables rules however this requires more work.
+For now you can switch between both by having say two scripts, and you can run them depending on what access the guest may need at times:

+	$ cat localnet.sh
+	export KVM_BOOT_NETDEV='enp0s25'; sudo -E ./setup-kvm-switch

+	$ cat vpn.sh
+	export KVM_BOOT_NETDEV='tun0' ; sudo -E ./setup-kvm-switch

 # KVM use for users

 You will want to enable use of kvm for users.
 Typically this can be done